-3. Integrated Technology Center: Located at 325 8th Street North, this four-story masonry building was constructed in 1975 with the second floor added in 1994.
+Integrated Technology Center: Located at 717 Vine Steet, this four-story masonry building was constructed in 1975 with the second floor added in 1994.
 The building was previously 55,414 square feet.
 The newly remodeled building has a total of 123,724 square feet.
 The primary goal for the design of the ITC was the ability to use the building as a lab, reduce environmental impact, and create a space for world-class instruction.
 Additionally, programs of the same cluster were located closer together to increase synergies between programs.

-The extensive remodel of the first two floors and the addition of two floors included rigorous efforts to increase energy savings and reduction of materials intended for landfills.
+The extensive remodel of the first two floors and the addition floors rigorous efforts to increase savings reduction materials intended for landfills.
 The building is certified as LEED Platinum.

-This facility includes the Integrated Technology Division
+This facility includes Technology Division

-office and the following program areas: Agri-Business Technology; Architectural Technology: Automation Systems Technology; Building Construction and Cabinetmaking; Building Science & Energy Management; CNC; CAD Technician; Electromechanical Maintenance Technician; Electronic & Computer Engineering Technology; Farm Business & Production Management; Industrial Machine Controls; Landscape Horticulture Technician; Manufacturing Systems Maintenance Technician: Mechanical Design Technology: Precision Machining & Programming: Refrigeration, Air Conditioning & Heating Service Technician, Robotic Welding & Fabrication Specialist; Solar Installation Technician; and Welding & Fabrication.
+office and the following program areas: Agri-Business Technology; Architectural Technology: Automation Systems Technology; Building Construction and Cabinetmaking; Building Science & Energy Management; CNC; CAD Technician; Electromechanical Maintenance Technician; Electronic & Computer Engineering Technology; Farm Business & Production Management: Industrial Machine Controls: Landscape Horticulture Technician; Manufacturing Systems Technician: Mechanical Maintenance Design Technology: Precision Machining & Programming: Refrigeration, Air Conditioning & Heating Service Technician, Robotic Welding & Fabrication Specialist: Solar Installation Technician; and Welding & Fabrication.
 There are also 33 full-time faculty offices, 9 adjunct faculty touch-down spaces, a faculty lounge, five computer labs, five lecture rooms, one distance learning room, 31 distinctive lab spaces, a green roof, and a living wall of plants.
 Additionally, many of the building mechanical systems are exposed to facilitate student learning.

 The third floor includes a donor-funded robotics lab.
 The fourth floor includes a physics lab, a fusion lab, a preengineering classroom, and space for K-12 academies.
 The academy space focuses on exploratory opportunities with 5th to 8th graders, as well as credit opportunities for sophomores through seniors from local high schools.
-Academies may serve a broad range of STEM opportunities including manufacturing, electronics, IT, and building systems.
+Academies may serve a broad range of STEM opportunities includina manufacturing. electronics.
+IT. and building systems.
 This area allows for future partnerships with four-year universities to provide full baccalaureate engineering completion on-site.